CamilaDuitama/muset/README.md

 ### Build a Singularity image

 Requirements:
-  - Singularity installed on your system.
-Refer to the [Singularity Installation Guide](https://sylabs.io/guides/3.0/user-guide/installation.html) for detailed instructions.
+  - Singularity is installed on your system.
+Please refer to the [Singularity Installation Guide](https://sylabs.io/guides/3.0/user-guide/installation.html) for detailed instructions.

 To build a singularity image (e.g., `muset.sif`):